18F/slack-export-handling/README.md

 ```
 python run.py
 python map-users.py
+python dedupe.py
 ```

-This will generate a file called `mapped.csv`.
+This will generate a file called `deduped.csv`.
 This is your final document.